basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/csharp.md

 Pinging a Riak cluster sounds like a lot of fun, but eventually someone is going to want us to do productive work.
 Let's create a class to represent some data and save some objects into Riak.

-the Riak .NET Client makes use of a `RiakObject` class to encapsulate Riak key/value objects.
+The Riak .NET Client makes use of a `RiakObject` class to encapsulate Riak key/value objects.
 At the most basic, a `RiakObject` is responsible for identifying your object and for translating it into a format that can be easily saved to Riak.

 Add the `RiakClient.Models` namespace to your using directive.
 Your usings should look like this: